Europe

 If you want a complete experience, I recommend booking this Walking Tour of Buda Castle with a Historian.
 He’s extremely passionate about the subject and you’ll have plenty to learn.

-2. Check Out the Danube River (At Night)
+2. Check Out the Danube River (Ideally, At Night)

 Budapest shines in it’s full glory by night when the river reflects the lights of the Buda Castle, the Parliament, the Fisherman’s Bastion and all those other buildings that make up the city’s impressive skyline.